artemyarulin/monorepo-kubernetes-continuous-delivery/apps/README.md

 ## App configuration

 Each folder is an app where name of the folder will be name of the app.
-Each app may have following files:
+Important files:

 - `Dockerfile` - actual image for the app
 - `app.yaml` - app definition.
 You may use `{NAME}` token to get job name and `{IMAGE}` for docker image location and `{PORT}` if you want to have defaul port used
-- `config.yaml` - job config parameters.
+- `config.yaml` - app config parameters.
 You may use `{NAME}` token to get job name

 ## App integrations